 Did you know that around 1 in 30 youngsters are likely to have a febrile fit (also called a seizure or convulsion) before the age of 7 – and the risk increases if a family member has already had one?
 Would you know what to do if this happened to your child?

-“Keep calm,” counsels Dr David Sheasby, father of 3 and dedicated Concierge Medical private GP.
+“Keep calm,” counsels Dr Karl Braine, father of 2 and Concierge Medical private GP.
 “A febrile seizure can be frightening for any parent but the good news is that it’s generally harmless.
 These practical tips will help you focus on how to help your child.”

 1. Know your family’s medical history